maanmehta/TreeHsBeginAndro_RecipeFragment/Readme.md

 <br>
 <br>

 In the background, Git has created a new `work` branch using the code snapshot from the `master` branch and automatically checks out the new `work` branch ready for you to start using the new work branch.
-But before we do that, we need to commit and **Push** our local changes to the server.
+But before we do that, we need to Commit and **Push** our local changes to the server.
 At this point, our new `work` branch has been created but it is still on the local computer and we will need to execute **Push** for the changes (new work branch) to be replicated to the (Github) server.

 After the **Push**, you can browse the codebase of the new `work` branch on the Github website as follows:
 - Logon to Github website